Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 What is it?

-This is a tool for the Yardstick One Radio dongle to recieve/save/send RF signals via a .ys1 file.
-It allows users to easily recieve, save, send or create a saved signal by hand and transmit it without having to use the Rfcat interactive shell, or write their own python scripts.
+This are tools for the Yardstick One Radio dongle to receive/save/send RF signals via a .ys1 file.
+It allows users to easily receive, save, send or create a saved signal by hand and transmit it without having to use the Rfcat interactive shell, or write their own python scripts.

 The .ys1 file format:

-Is easily readable and editable through any text editor.
-Parameters are entered into the file, and saved.
+RX saves signals in the correct format if desired.
+Hand editing is easy, analyze in URH, then create a .ys1 through any text editor.
 The DaikonTX script run, the file name typed in and the signal sent according to the parameters in the .ys1 file.

   Required entries:
  - If you save a recieved signal via DaikonRX all of the below will be done for you, simply enter a filename.